 My path to becoming a colon hydrotherapist began with the first colonic I received as a client at LYT (Love Your Transformation was the predecessor to DTX).
 I was dealing with health issues that left my doctors stumped (along with the various specialists they sent me to).
 In desperation I started to do my own research.
-I read a book called, “I Was Poisoned By My Body: The Odyssey of a Doctor Who Reversed Fibromyalgia, Leaky Gut Syndrome & Multiple Chemical Sensitivity – Naturally!” by Dr. Gloria Gilbere.
-This book introduced me to the idea that a compromised gut is at the root of disease and set me on a path to heal my own gut through colonics and diet.
+I read a book called, “I Was Poisoned by My Body: The Odyssey of a Doctor Who Reversed Fibromyalgia, Leaky Gut Syndrome & Multiple Chemical Sensitivity – Naturally!” by Dr. Gloria Gilbere.
+This book introduced me to the idea that a compromised gut can be at the root of disease, and set me on a path to heal my own gut through colonics and diet.
 I saw immediate results from my efforts to clean up my diet and reduce my toxic load.
 I wanted to learn more about how to take charge of my own healing and so I became a receptionist at LYT.
 The colonic hydrotherapists there became my mentors and I spent two years learning and healing myself.
 I began to appreciate the complexity and logic of the human body and the power of lifestyle choices to promote deep healing.
 Eventually I wanted to help others as I had been helped and to share what I had learned.
-So I decided to become a colon hydrotherapist and completed the training in 2010.
+So, I decided to become a colon hydrotherapist and completed the training in 2010.

 What did you do before you became a colonic therapist?